Here at OraWellness, one of the recurring themes we write about is the relationship between oral health and whole-body health.

-Our mouths, particularly our gum pockets, the little spaces between our gum tissue and the roots of our teeth, play a very important role in the formation of systemic disease.
+Our mouths, particularly our gum pockets (the little spaces between our gum tissue and the roots of our teeth), can play a very important role in the formation of systemic disease.

-You see, the gum pockets provide a place ‘outside the body’ in a sense where the thug bugs can reproduce and grow their populations.
+The gum pockets provide a perfect place for thug bugs to settle in and grow their populations.

 How to stop this colonization…

-The good news is the path to keeping these thug bugs from dominating our mouths is clearly understood.
+The good news is that we can take action to prevent thug bugs from dominating our mouths.

-The strategy is simple: disrupt and disorganize the thug bugs to thwart their attempts to colonize, populate and build their army along and under the gum line.
+The strategy is simple: disrupt and disorganize the thug bugs, thwarting their attempts to build their army along and under the gum line.

 Here are a few key strategies to help you accomplish this:

-This is particularly important for children to learn so these thug bugs never have the chance to build up their populations in the young mouths of our children and grandchildren.
+The Bass Brushing Technique is helpful for people of all ages, but it is particularly important for young children to learn.
+That way, these thug bugs never have the chance to build up their populations in the young mouths of our children and grandchildren.

-The mainstream media recently threw flossing under the bus with some research that proved that flossing isn’t effective in stopping tooth decay between teeth.
+The mainstream media threw flossing under the bus when a study proved that flossing isn’t effective in stopping tooth decay between teeth.
 We immediately wrote an article to remind everyone in our community why flossing is still a very healthy habit.

-And here’s one for you floss haters, “What to do if you really, really don’t like to floss”.
+Also, here’s an article that explains what to do if you really, really don’t like to floss.

-3. If you have deeper gum pockets, make very sure you know how to maintain a healthy microbiome inside your gum pockets.
+3. If you have deeper gum pockets, make very sure you know how to maintain a healthy microbiome inside them.

-We designed our HealThy Mouth System specifically to help those in our community who are already dealing with advancing gum disease.
-It’s not too late for you to make massive positive change, even if you have periodontal disease.
+We designed our HealThy Mouth System specifically to help folks who have advancing gum disease.
+It’s not too late for you to make massive positive change, even if you already have periodontal disease.

-The strategy in the mouth is the same; disrupt and disorganize these thug bugs.
+The strategy inside deep gum pockets is the same: disrupt and disorganize these thug bugs.

-However, if you have gum pockets deeper than 4mm, normal oral hygiene tools won’t be able to reach deep enough.
+However, if you have gum pockets that are deeper than 4mm, normal oral hygiene tools won’t be able to reach deep enough.

-Research studies have shown that several essential oils are very effective at helping us manage our oral microbiome by keeping plaque from maturing.
+Research studies have shown that several essential oils can help us manage our oral microbiome by preventing plaque from maturing.

-Essential oils of peppermint and clove are the most effective in managing the biofilm that encourages P gingivalis to flourish.
-(4) Our HealThy Mouth Blend does a fantastic job in assisting us to maintain healthy, thin oral biofilms.
+Our HealThy Mouth Blend does a fantastic job in helping us maintain healthy, thin oral biofilms.
 Here’s a blog entry that explains more on what’s in the HealThy Mouth Blend and why it’s so effective.

-Instead, the strategy is to be a good steward of this micro flora garden in our mouths by keeping the plaque biofilms thin, because when a plaque biofilm matures, it gets thicker, which encourages the growth of thug bugs (including AA and PG).
+Instead, the strategy is to be a good steward of our oral flora by keeping the plaque biofilms thin, because when a plaque biofilm matures, it gets thicker, which encourages the growth of thug bugs (including AA and PG).

-Is there only a connection between gum disease and rheumatoid arthritis?
+Is gum disease only connected to rheumatoid arthritis?

 Maybe, but we don’t think so.

-The studies on the causal relationship between these specific thug bugs and arthritis is just one aspect that’s been identified.
-There are lots of different thug bugs implicated with gum disease that can trigger chronic inflammation.
+The studies on the causal relationship between these specific oral thug bugs and arthritis represent just one gum disease/chronic disease aspect that’s been identified.
+There are lots of different gum disease-related thug bugs that can trigger chronic inflammation.

-Maybe Dr Josef Issels, a famous integrative cancer doctor wasn’t far off when he stated, “97% of all cancers have a causal relationship to the mouth, teeth, jaw and tonsil”.
+Maybe the famous integrative oncologist Dr. Josef Issels wasn’t far off when he stated his opinion that, “97% of all cancers have a causal relationship with the mouth, teeth, jaw and tonsils.”

-If you found this article helpful, please help us help others and share this article with your loved ones or anyone who might benefit from it.
+If you found this information helpful, please help us help others by sharing this article with your loved ones or anyone who might benefit from it.